LePetitBloc/sentinel/README.md

 > *or*  \
 >**BadStatusLine** *with Python 2.\**

 In any of these cases, it means the server hang-up on you.
-You reach the server and your credentials are probrably right but your IP might not be allowed.
+You reach the server and your credentials are probably right but your IP might not be allowed.
 Change the value of `rpcallowip`.
 > :pushpin: Don't forget you can add more than one `rpcallowip` line in your configuration file.